function61/chrome-server/README.md

 Have the API be protected via authorization in AWS's API Gateway or in [Edgerouter](https://github.com/function61/edgerouter).

-Don't give the Lambda function any privileges beyond what is needed to run Lambda.
+Don't give the Lambda function any privileges beyond what is needed to do its job:

+- run Lambda
+- upload data to S3 to a restricted path within the bucket

 Credits